Background, company overview and products...

 While not totally unique to aviation, it is in many respects when combined with our crankshaft.
 We recognized from early on from a number of crankshaft/prop hub failures with 82mm crankshafts and shrink fit and short tapered hubs, that perhaps it was not the best way to build stroker engines for longevity.

-The Force One Prop Hub rides in a bearing that the case is machined out for.
-The Force One Bearing is pressure lubricated, utilizes 2 seals, one for dust and one for oil.
-The total bearing area is 4 to 5 times what a standard VW #4 bearing's surface area is.
+The Force One Prop Hub rides in a engine lubricated bearing that the case is machined out for.
+The Force One Bearing is pressure lubricated, utilizes 2 seals for oil control.
+The total bearing area has 4 to 5 more surface area than does a standard #4 position, VW bearing.
 But the important point is the hub is supported in the bearing instead of being attached forward of the bearing, as is the case when using a shrink fit or standard tapered prop hub.
 As the fit between the hub and the crank is on a 3 degree taper, it can be removed repeatedly without wearing out either tapered surface.
 With shrink fit hub, the .002" interference fit will eventually erode with multiple removals.

 With our Force One Hub, we can still use the brass distributor drive gear to drive a secondary or primary ignition system.
 Another competitors crankshaft does not have the brass gear on the crankshaft and cannot use a primary or secondary ignition in the distributor hole.

 Our camshaft, while based on a popular design for automotive use, is custom ground to our specifications for aircraft use.
 It is designed to provide maximum horsepower and torque in the 3000 to 3400 rpm band.
 We keep the duration low and add enough lift to pack the cylinder as full as possible.
 This cam lets the engine idle without lopping and offers quick acceleration without stumbling.
 Other manufacturers use standard off the shelf automotive camshafts.
-All our 2180cc and 2276cc kits come with new lifters that feature a .024" oil feed hole drilled in the center to provide positive oil lubrication to the lifter/cam lobe face.
+All our 2180cc and 2276cc kits come with new lifters.
 These kits also feature 5/16" steel pushrods (no aluminum here for higher lift cams) and new rockerarm assemblies.

-Most of the other hard components will be standard from whom ever you purchase your engine or kit from.
-The case, forged billet pistons and cast steel cylinders, oil pumps, cylinder heads, gasket sets and the like, all come from a small source of manufacturers and will be pretty common to all conversions.
+Most of the other hard components will be standard from whom ever you purchase your engine parts from.
+The case, pistons and cast steel cylinders, oil pumps, cylinder heads, gasket sets and the like, all come from a small source of manufacturers and will be pretty common to all conversions.

 This is another area where we are very different from some of our competitors.
-Starting with the accessory case, we supply a fully "closed" accessory case.
+Starting with the Accessory Case, we supply a fully "closed" accessory case.
 This simply means the flywheel is enclosed in the case.
 One competitors X case features an open rotating flywheel.
-With our accessory case the starter position can be ordered in the 12:00, 6:00 or 9:00 position.
+With our accessory case the starter position can be ordered in the 12:00 or 6:00 or 9:00 position.

-We have a standard 35 amp 3 phase alternator that is mounted inside the accessory case.
+We have a standard 35 amp 3 phase Alternator that is mounted inside the accessory case.
 One of our competitors has only a 20 amp single phase alternator for standard equipment.
+The 35 amp 3 phase alternator does not produced any RF noise for an aircraft radio or navigation system.

-Almost 28 years ago we started using the geared starter which you now see as standard on most VW sport aircraft conversion.
+Almost 30 years ago we started using the Geared Starter which you now see as standard on most VW sport aircraft conversion.
 This lightweight 8.5 lbs. starter has an internal start solenoid, eliminating the need for an external one.

 Primary Ignition.
 Yes, we still use what some competitors describe as old and antique - a magneto.
 But there is a good practical reason that is lost on some.
-The Slick 4316 and 4220 magnetos, do not need a power source, do not have external rotating magnets, is easy to hook up, and most important, you can start the engine by hand if the battery fails.
+The Slick 4220 magneto, does not need a power source, does not have external rotating magnets, is easy to hook up, and most important, you can start the engine by hand if the battery fails.
 With one competitor's ignition system, if the battery is dead or the starter is broke you won't go anywhere until you replace one or both.
 Their engine has to rotate 200+ rpm to start the engine.
 No starter, no battery - no starting.

 Secondary Ignition.
 We offer a wide variety of secondary ignition systems that will fit just about any application.
 Our standard low height secondary ignition system (only 1.310" tall) fits in the standard VW distributor hole.
 This ignition system is the "standard" secondary on most of our engines.
 This system must be in the off position when starting.

-We know that even after 31 plus years of being in business, we still don't know it all.
-We are constantly learning about and developing new products for these timeless engines.
-We do believe that when you purchase one of our kit engines, you will be purchasing the absolute best, safest, insurable VW based engine available in the market place for your aircraft.
+We know that even after 34 plus years of being in business, we still don't know it all.
+We are constantly learning about these timeless engines.
+We do believe that when you purchase one of our engine kits or parts, you will be purchasing the absolute best, safest, time proven VW based engine available in the market place for your aircraft.

 |Great Plains Aircraft Supply Co., Inc.|